ZhangDianPeng/js-checker/README.md

-## type-checker
+## js-checker

-- type-checker is a javascript type checker.
+- js-checker is a javascript type checker.
 - It can automatically generate interface documentation.